Reclaiming Idle CPU Cycles on Kubernetes: Sparse-Domain Multiplexing for Concurrent MPI-CFD Simulations: Introduction

 The remainder of this paper is organized as follows.
-Section~\ref{sec:background} provides background on CFS scheduling, domain decomposition imbalance, and related work.
-Section~\ref{sec:idle-characterisation} presents the per-rank CPU idle characterization.
-Section~\ref{sec:framework} describes the multiplexing framework.
-Section~\ref{sec:experiments} reports experimental results, including a dynamic controller evaluation.
+Section~\ref{sec:background} provides background on Linux CPU scheduling and domain-decomposition imbalance.
+Section~\ref{sec:related-work} positions this work against co-scheduling, oversubscription, and cloud-HPC literature.
+Section~\ref{sec:idle-characterisation} develops the duty-cycle metric, the throughput model, and its validity domain.
+Section~\ref{sec:framework} describes the design and implementation of the multiplexing framework and the dynamic controller.
+Section~\ref{sec:setup} details the experimental setup and Section~\ref{sec:results} reports results: duty-cycle characterization, the factorial comparison, the Pareto sweep to the capacity boundary, mesh-size sensitivity, benchmark generality, cluster-size sensitivity, memory footprint, and the dynamic controller evaluation.
 Section~\ref{sec:discussion} discusses practical implications.
 Section~\ref{sec:conclusions} concludes.